grafana/loki/docs/sources/query/log_queries/_index.md

     "fwd_ip" => "124.133.124.161"
     ```

-logfmt parser also supports `--strict` flag to enable strict parsing.
+The logfmt parser also supports using the `--strict` flag to enable strict parsing.

 ```
 | logfmt --strict
 | logfmt --strict host, fwd_ip="fwd"
 ```

-With strict parsing enabled, logfmt parser stops scanning the log line and returns early with an error if it encounters any poorly formatted key=value pair.
+With strict parsing enabled, the logfmt parser immediately stops scanning the log line and returns early with an error when it encounters any poorly formatted key=value pair.
 ```
 // accepted
 key=value key="value in double quotes" standalone_key